wiktor-k/pysequoia/NEXT.md

 New:
   - `Card.cert_url` - for retrieving certificate URL stored on the card, note that the URL returned can be empty or invalid,
+  - `Card.keys` - for enumerating secret keys stored on the card,

 Changed: